aloussase/show-enum/README.md

 ## Features

 - Generate function to display your enums
+- File contains more than just your enum?
+Use the `--start` and `--end` arguments to specify where is it!
 - Blazingly fast 🔥
 - Zero-allocation: all allocations come from reading the input file and printing to stdout